 the customer will be liable for the gas and any other services supplied to the customer, and any other charges in accordance with the contract.

+Note for this section:

-Note: A non-standard customer contract or a standard customer contract that is entered into as a result of door to door marketing has a cooling-off period of 10 days.
+A non-standard customer contract or a standard customer contract that is entered into as a result of door to door marketing has a cooling-off period of 10 days.

 Part 4 — Marketing conduct